The application period for the 66th Patrol Academy opens on January 1, 2018 and closes on June 30, 2018.

 The 66th Patrol Academy will commence on January 23, 2019.

-In light of budgetary concerns and potential budgetary shortfalls, the positions may or may not be filled.
-DPS anticipates knowing the final decision prior to the closing date of the posting (June 30, 2017).
+In light of the unknown state budgetary outcomes, positions may or may not be filled.
+DPS/OHP anticipates knowing the academy status prior to the closing date of the announcement (June 30).

 The documents must be ready to present on the date scheduled for the physical and written tests.
 Human Resources will request the documents upon successful completion of the physical and written tests.

 Biographical QuestionnaireThe Biographical Questionnaire will be e-mailed to all applicants with further instructions.